Willgunter/Discord-Clone/README.md

     - Small update but I just cleaned up the code, got rid of a bunch of test error messages and made sure the code works for all 9 servers + channels (it does) and wow getting this to work feels amazing.
 Now to see if we can do it without hitting refresh, that would be a cool bonus but I guess not super necessary.
     Next step is getting it to change to its specific channel when it is in a given server.
 This shouldn't be too challenging but given how long this took idfk.
+    Another small next step is making sure the messages go all the way to the right instead of just stopping when the longest message ends.
+Not sure how to implement this but it should be easy given that its html / css

+    - going to do schoolwork now, hopefully I don't fail my assignments because of this major discovery

 ## Resources I used
 - [How to connect Frontend & Backend](https://www.youtube.com/watch?v=fhRdqbEXp9Y)